 - a.
 Except as otherwise provided in this section, this act applies to all common interest communities within this state. - b.
-This act shall not make any action taken before its effective date invalid of illegal. - c.
+This act shall not make any action taken before its effective date invalid or illegal. - c.
 If a common interest community was validly established before the effective date, this act shall not require the community to file a declaration. - d.
-This act shall not alter the rights and responsibilities of declarants of common interest communities established before the effective date of this act.
+This act shall not alter the rights and responsibilities of declarants of common interest communities established before the effective date of this act. - e.
+The Condominium Act (N.J.S.
+46:8B-1 et seq.), the Cooperative Recording Act (N.J.S.
+46:8D-1 et seq.) and Planned Real Estate Development Full Disclosure Act (N.J.S.